Aaron-Bopp/Obsidian-notes/AIO/SecondBrain/EvergreenNotes/Journal.md

 aliases:
 -
 ---
+### 2021-8-25
+What is the use of my intelligence if I can never find the answer?
+What is the use of my knowledge if I can never apply it?
+What is the use of my brain if it is riddled with chemical imbalances?
+I'm scared that one day I will finally realize that suicide has been the only reasonable option all along.
+What will happen when I grow tired of searching for the answers?
+I feel like a mad man.
+I'm so confused.
+I'm so incredibly confused and I think that hurts the most to say.
+What is the point...
+What is the god damn point.

+If I'm not going to do it.
+Why?
+Maybe if I can at least answer that question I will be satisfied.
+If I can find the reason to continue on I will never need to answer questions again.

+I've never wanted to be committed before this moment.
+I want all control stripped from me.
+I want to be naked.

+I am in a strange state of hyperbolic lucidity.
+Manic lucidity.
+Maddening lucidity.
+I want to throw up

+Will you not answer the questions?

+Am I dissasociating?
+Am I just dramatic?
+Is imagining people reading this after my death the most logical thing to think?

+Everything is a lie.
+Everthing is true

+pain
+### 2021-5-31
+You're never sure you're [[transgender|trans]].
+I heard that in a [[tiktok]] today.
+I don't think you admit that you're [[transgender|trans]].
+It's not a decision.
+You don't even really discover it.
+You just one day realize that you're a girl, and it makes total sense.
+That part is so obvious that it doesn't feel real.
+It feels like a dream that you can't achieve, and the process of achieving it is the difficult part
 ### 2021-05-29 6:52 pm
 I seem to have had less [[anxiety]] since I started caring about [[socialization|social interaction]] as much.
 The reason I was able to care less is because I'm finding more joy in other things I do and I think maybe liking myself a little bit more
 ### 2021-05-24